fbpx

 The human body generates two terabytes of data daily.
 Humans are trying to collect most of this data using smart home devices and wearables.
 The data these devices collect includes heart rate, blood sugar, and even brain activity.
 Data can revolutionize the healthcare industry if known how to use it.

 Every 36 seconds, a person dies from cardiovascular disease in the United States.
-Data science can identify common conditions and predict disorders by identifying the slightest change in the health indicators.
-Timely alert of changes in health indicators can save thousands of lives.
+Data science can identify common conditions and predict disorders by identifying the slightest change in health indicators.
+A timely alert of changes in health indicators can save thousands of lives.
 Personal health coaches are designed to help to gain deep insights into the patient’s health and alert if the health indicator reaches a dangerous level.

 Companies like Corti can detect cardiac arrest in 48 seconds through phone calls.
 This solution uses real-time natural language processing to listen to emergency calls and look out for several verbal and non-verbal patterns of communication.
 It is trained on a dataset of emergency calls and acts as a personal assistant of the call responder.
 It helps the responder ask relevant questions, provide insights, and predict if the caller is suffering from cardiac arrest.
 Corti finds cardiac arrest more accurately and faster than humans.